NagulamalyalaSravankumar/CREDITCARD-FRAUD-DETECTION-USING-FUZZY-LOGIC-AND-NEURAL-NETWORK/README.md

 one.
 The financial institution included true world data set, so it is taking and analyzed.
 In this robustness algorithm additionally evaluate the noise added data samples.
-This concept is used in experiment and then produce the result positively indicate the hybrid method, that is majority voting, it provides good accuracy rates in credit card fraud detection
+This concept is used in experiment and then produce the result positively indicate the hybrid method, that is majority voting, it provides good accuracy rates in credit card fraud detection.